By: Keith O'Neil

 My mom said she loves when I’m in this state.
 I’m engaging, fun to be around and helpful.
 I don’t just lie on the couch like I typically do.
 I help with dishes, set the table, etc. My mom said today, “I love when you’re hypomanic, you’re Keith” I said, “No, I’m always Keith, even when I’m up, down and everything in between.”
 All the states of my illness are me.
 I AM bipolar.
 Although, there are negatives to my hypomania, my mind races, I pace, I can’t sleep without medication.
 I can fall asleep but I’m up extremely early because I want the day to begin, I have things to do.
 I am also forgetful and my attention span is short.
 I want things done now because I’m impatient.
 I’m very impulsive and I get anxious.
 With the good, comes the bad.

-Jill is cool with me when I’m hypomanic.
+Jill is okay with me when I’m hypomanic.
 I know she is keeping a close eye on me but she let’s me do my thing.
-If I want to get up at 4:00am to unload the dishwasher she lets me.
+If I want to get up at 4:30am to unload the dishwasher she lets me.
 If I want to run around the neighborhood at the crack of dawn she let’s me do that too.
 She doesn’t say much and like my mom, I think she kind of enjoys it.
 Her only concern is that I don’t get too high and fly into mania.

 Fortunately, I’ve learned to recognize all these symptoms.
 Two years ago, five years ago, twenty years ago I couldn’t recognize these symptoms and as a result I would climb the mountain of mania.
 Today, I take steps to make sure I don’t spiral out of control.
 I take my medication, I try to relax, I see my therapist, I limit the hypomanic feeders and I breathe.
 It’s a great feeling to know I have my illness somewhat figured out.
 Its something I have tried very hard to do.